pomerium/pomerium/docs/docs/troubleshooting.md

 **Solution**

 Usually, this is the result of either a routing issue or a configuration error.
-Make sure that you are using the _internally_ routable URL for authorize service.
+Make sure that you are using the _internally_ routable URL for the Authorize service.
 Many cloud loud balancers _do not_ yet support gRPC transposing the ingress.
 So while your authenticate service url will probably look like `https://authenticate.corp.example.com`, your authorizer service url will likely be more like `https://pomerium-authorize-service.default.svc.cluster.local` or `https://localhost:5443`.

 ## Pomerium Enterprise